 This coming June the MLB is launching their own virtual reality app.
-The MLB has been really stepping up to the tech-plate lately, with recent approval of new wearables during competitive gameplay.
+The MLB has been really stepping up to the tech-plate lately, with the recent approval of new wearables during competitive gameplay.
 The first wrist-based wearable for the MLB, WHOOP, just got approval in March to help players measure strain levels.
 So, what kind of stuff can you do in the MLB’s VR app?

 First off, the VR app is actually an update to the MLB’s At-Bat game-streaming app.
 Bad news, it’s only compatible with Google’s Daydream platform.
 Sorry Samsung Gear VR or Google Cardboard users 😞.
-And not to steal the fun, but the actual games will displayed in boring old two-dimensional form.
+And not to steal the fun, but the actual games will be displayed in a boring old two-dimensional form.
 For this app, imagine around walls, with each wall being an app screen with player statistics and scores.
-Doesn’t seem like a homerun of an app, but maybe a 1st base hit?
+Doesn’t seem like a home run of an app, but maybe a 1st base hit?